 By touching our natural world and telling our real stories we hope more people will commit to protecting it for the future.

-The expedition will spend nearly three weeks in Peru during May 2018, with time at the beginning and end of the expedition in the Incan city of Cusco, either finalising kit and equipment or exploring the city and the local Incan ruins and history.
+The expedition will spent nearly three weeks in Peru during May 2018, with time at the beginning and end of the expedition in the Incan city of Cusco, either finalising kit and equipment or exploring the city and the local Incan ruins and history.

 People tend to forget that we've barely scratched the surface of understanding life on Earth, from the species we share the planet with to how they all live and interact.